Time Since Stroke: 18 months

 - Didn’t want to try speaking if it wasn’t perfect

-Client8 may not have seemed as though he would be a good candidate for treatment.
+Assessment: Russell may not seem to be a good candidate for treatment.
 His depression had not been disclosed prior to his acceptance, but typically depression lessens while at the program.
 Once a client begins to see that he can make progress in his speech, he tends to have more hope about the future.
-This particular client stopped taking his medication for his mood during the program, but began taking it again by the 4th week.
-Despite his depression, Client8 was a highly educated professional, researcher, and entrepreneur who wanted to get back to his daily life routines.
-He had been sitting around just watching TV for months.
-He maintained strong support from family, colleagues, and friends, and he displayed relatively good cognitive skills.
-What he needed more than anything was encouragement, tough love, support, and hope.
+He stopped taking his medication during the program, but began taking it again by the 4th week.
+He maintained strong support from loved ones.
+His cognitive skills were relatively good, but his speech was severely apraxic.

 Treatment: 6 week program.
 After extensive counseling during his treatment, he agreed to participate fully in the program.
 Daily goals helped him see his progress more frequently and easily.
 His treatment focused largely on speech production and compensatory strategies to help him feel more success.

 Results: Amazingly, he made rapid progress once he chose to fully participate.

 - By the middle of the program, Russell said 2-3 word phrases 75% accurately and communicated verbally 50% of the day.

 - He ordered his own lunch verbally with some help.